lifelib-dev/lifelib/makedocs/source/index.rst

 An open-source library of life actuarial models written in Python.
-You can run the models right out of the box, customize them in any way you want, or create your own models from scratch.
+You can run the models right out of the box, customize them in any way you like, or create your own models from scratch.

 .. raw:: html